FerranMarin/axie-scholar-utilities/docs/pages/poetry_cmds.md

     poetry run python axie_scholar_cli.py generate_QR payments.json secrets.json

 The resulting QR codes will be placed in same folder as secrets.json (in this case the source folder)

-The resulting QR codes will be placed in same folder as secrets.json (in this case the files folder).

 If you are using the axie.management integration, the command is as follows: